Inpatient Service Time

 The consult service covers all nephrology inpatient consults within Barnes-Jewish Hospital (North and South Campus).
-There are two consult services that provide fellows with the opportunity to see patients in a variety of contexts.
+There are three consult services that provide fellows with the opportunity to see patients in a variety of contexts.
 This includes renal consults in medicine, surgery, oncology, obstetrics, and multiple intensive care units (MICU, SICU, CCU, CT-ICU, NICU, Onc-ICU).
 Non-teaching cases are staffed by both a nurse practitioner and attending physicians.

 The primary responsibility on this service is to cover chronic hemodialysis patients within our system.
 This service cares for patients receiving outpatient dialysis at the Chromalloy American Kidney Center with weekly attending rounds as well as inpatient consultative care when these patients are admitted to Barnes-Jewish Hospital.
 The average inpatient census is 8-10 patients.

 There are two fellows on the transplant service each block.
 Typically, one is a general nephrology fellow and the other is a transplant nephrology fellow.
 Patients are co-managed with the transplant surgery team.
 This service also provides in-patient consultative service for acute kidney issues in patients with solid organ transplants other than kidneys.
 The average census is 16-24 patients.
 Overnight, most coverage is handled by the internal medicine hospitalist service, although questions specifically relating to the kidney or about a new or recent transplant are directed to the fellow on-call and may require the fellow to come in to evaluate the patient.
 This most commonly occurs when a deceased-donor kidney becomes available after-hours and the fellow is required to prepare a recipient prior to the operation.
 Call alternates between the two fellows on service.

 The procedure fellow serves as the “backup” for fellows on service.
 There are four responsibilities while on this rotation: